 A Press-To-Test (PTT) switch initiates a Built-In-Test procedure that checks the integrity of the controller and the corresponding heaters when pressed and held for approximately 2 seconds.
 The controller also performs a Power-On BIT (PBIT) and a Continuous BIT (CBIT) to ensure system integrity.

 The LED indicators on the face of the control box allow a test of the system by manually pressing the Press-To-Test Switch and visually verifying the indicators for each heater are illuminated.
-The system is powered by the main direct current (DC) Power when the engines are running.
+The system is powered by the main direct current (DC) power when the engines are running.
 To test the system prior to flight, power is provided by an auxiliary power unit (APU) or external power by means of an additional circuit.

 V. STC Details